 New commitments will be accepted on a rolling basis through the end of the year.
 Join now to access this growing network and take advantage of the resources available to our partners.

-Please submit a Letter of Commitment for Government Partners (85 KB, Word) to email@example.com .
+Please submit a Letter of Commitment for Country Partners (265 KB, DOC) to email@example.com.

 IIE is seeking the support of governments, private sector, nongovernmental organizations, and others who will be able to contribute purposeful action.

-- The French government, within the context of its “Friendship initiative” for transatlantic student mobility, will be providing incentive grants to strengthen U.S.-French academic partnerships and to support campuses in developing their study abroad programs.
+- The French government, within the context of its "Friendship initiative" for transatlantic student mobility, has provided incentive grants to strengthen U.S.-French academic partnerships and to support campuses in developing their study abroad programs.

 - Education New Zealand, in partnership with New Zealand's eight universities and five participating Institutes of Technology and Polytechnics, will provide merit based and travel awards of $500 to $2,000 for U.S. students studying abroad in New Zealand starting in fall 2014.

-- The Norwegian Center for International Cooperation in Education will sponsor an International Academic Partnership Program to help build linkages between institutions in U.S. and Norway focused on energy and the environment.
+- The Norwegian Center for International Cooperation in Education sponsoring an International Academic Partnership Program to help build linkages between institutions in U.S. and Norway focused on energy and the environment.
 Beginning in fall 2014, Generation Study Abroad partner campuses can apply through IIE to participate.

 - The Japanese Government and the United States Government share the goal, established by the U.S.-Japan Conference on Cultural and Educational Interchange (CULCON), of doubling two-way student exchange by the year 2020.